-ULodging is a one-stop online marketplace where universities, academic institutions and non-profits engaged in the provision of internships, study abroad and other experiential programs can directly communicate with each other to either post or search for housing or classroom space.
+ULodging is a one-stop online marketplace where universities, academic institutions and non-profits engaged in the provision of international education, student exchange programs, internships and related activities can directly communicate with each other to either post or search for housing or classroom space.

 Co-Founder & Chief Executive Officer